What is Supply Chain Visibility?

 The benefits are often realized as soft cost savings.
 It can be difficult to create a compelling business case as a result, especially given the substantial resources required to implement full end-to-end visibility among all involved, including transportation management systems (TMS), order management systems (OMS), warehouse management systems (WMS) and enterprise resource planning (ERP) systems.
 So, the challenge with supply chain visibility is not whether to dedicate resources, but where and how much.

 How to Improve Supply Chain Visibility

-Within each these stages, the level of visibility is determined by how an organization executes that task.
+Within each of these stages, the level of visibility is determined by how an organization executes that task.
 In order of increasing the “field of view,” they can be completed three ways: